RenderKit/embree/doc/src/api.md

-The support for offset and stride is enabled by default, but can get disabled at compile time using the `RTCORE_BUFFER_STRIDE` parameter in cmake.
+The support for offset and stride is enabled by default, but can get disabled at compile time using the `RTCORE_BUFFER_STRIDE` parameter in CMake.
 Disabling this feature enables the default offset and stride which increases performance of spatial index structure build, thus can be useful for dynamic content.